Hans Thoenen: Awards

 Thoenen won the Feldberg Award (1980), the Cloëtta Prize (1985), the Charles A. Dana Award for Pioneering Achievement in Health (1994) and the Neuronal Plasticity Prize (1994).
-He received the Ralph W. Gerard Prize in Neuroscience of the Society for Neuroscience (1995) and the Bristol-Myers Squibb Award for Distinguished Achievement in Neuroscience Research (1997) jointly with Eric M. Shooter.
+He received the Ralph W. Gerard Prize in Neuroscience of the Society for Neuroscience (1995), the ECNP Neuropsychopharmacology Award (1996), and the Bristol-Myers Squibb Award for Distinguished Achievement in Neuroscience Research (1997) jointly with Eric M. Shooter.
 He was awarded the Ernst Jung Gold Medal in 2007.
 He was a member of the German Academy of Sciences Leopoldina and a foreign member of the National Academy of Sciences.
 He received honorary doctorates from the Universities of Würzburg and Zurich.